 Freedom of Entry

-Guildford had its first permanent barracks after the army reforms of 1871 and 1881, when it became home to the Queen's Royal West Surrey Regiment at Stoughton.
-The successor regiment - the Queen's Royal Regiment - was granted the Freedom of Guildford in 1945 and exercised its right to march through the town for the first time on 29 September 1945.
+Guildford had its first permanent barracks after the army reforms of 1871 and 1881.
+It became home to the Queen's Royal West Surrey Regiment at Stoughton.
+The successor regiment - the Queen's Royal Regiment - was granted the Freedom of Guildford in 1945.
+It exercised its right to march through the town for the first time on 29 September 1945.

-When the Queen's and the East Surrey Regiment amalgamated in 1959, the civic honours granted to them were extended to the successor Queen's Royal Surrey Regiment, which marched through Guildford on 28 April 1960, and again in 1966 on the formation of the Queen's Regiment.
+The Queen's and the East Surrey Regiment amalgamated in 1959.
+The civic honours granted to them were extended to the successor Queen's Royal Surrey Regiment.
+They marched through Guildford on 28 April 1960, and again in 1966 on the formation of the Queen's Regiment.